BriteSnow/node-vdev/README.md

 **IMPORTANT** **vdev 0.10.0+** Command command line `./node_modules/.bin/vdev` changed syntax.
 See below for new commands.

 **NOTE**: At this point this tool is very focused on a specific set of technologies (docker/kubernetes), nodeJs/TypeScript, postgres as db, and google cloud platform).
-For anybody external to BriteSnow dev (or its client), it might be considered experimental as API and cli might changes.
-Feel free to cherry pick what you might find useful (all MIT license).
+For anybody external to BriteSnow dev (or its clients), it might be considered experimental as API and cli might changes.
+Feel free to cherry-pick what you might find useful (all MIT license).

 **vdev** has two main constructs: